GhazouaniSami10/Olympic_athletes_dashboard/README.md

 So, corresponding to the different problems, users have the options to customize diverse filters and obtain insights from the Olympic Athletes data.
 And the overall goal is to answer the personal attributes (ages, weights and heights) and the gloabl ditributions of the Olympic atheltes based on customized criteria.

-## Who are we?

-The founders of the Olympic Athletes Dashboard app - [Xiaohan Chen][link_xiaohan], [Cuthbert Chow][link_cuthbert], [Jessie Wong][link_jessie] and [Luming Yang][link_luming] - are teammates from the Data Science graduate school at the University of British Columbia.

-The development of this app is mentored by the teaching team from the MDS program at the University of British Columbia.
-Check out the awesome program and teaching team on the [homepage][link_ubc_mds].

 ## What do we need?